jhcooper/HWM/README.md

       available sites.

 6. The report will be generated based on the provided inputs and saved to the Yearly Reports folder.
+-- NOTE - add what the output is...

 ### Dependencies